-In 2017, Rain became a victim of a random act of gun violence in downtown St. Louis and since surviving to tell the tale of her recovery has performed for EKHO Entertainment (2018), CommUNITY Arts StL (2019), and Angel Band Project (2019).
-Along with podcast, radio and news appearances, she has been invited as a keynote speaker for numerous events.
-Rain has also appeared on Facebook Watch’s Red Table Talk interviewed by Jada Pinkett-Smith (2020) and national commercial for The CW Network (2021).
+In 2017, Rain became a victim of a random act of gun violence in downtown St. Louis and since surviving to tell the tale of her recovery has performed for EKHO Entertainment, CommUNITY Arts StL, and Angel Band Project.
+Along with podcast, radio and news appearances, she has been invited as a keynote speaker for numerous events - appearing on Facebook Watch’s Red Table Talk interviewed by Jada Pinkett-Smith and a national commercial for The CW Network.

 Rain continues to pursue a motivational speaking career in conjunction with teaching and choreographing for dance students throughout Missouri and Illinois while also on staff as the Assistant Director at MAC Dance.
 She is thrilled to be performing with moSTLy TAP and is grateful to be engaging with young tap dancers as the Pre-Professional Student Program Director for STL Rhythm Collaborative.